DariaPolubenko/mind-games/README.md

 4. Progression (arithmetic progression) - finding missing numbers in a sequence
 5. Prime - determining a prime number

-### Stack:
+### Stack
-Java, Gradle, IntelliJ IDEA, Checkstyle, Make, Git, GitHub, Code Climate
+_Java, Gradle, IntelliJ IDEA, Checkstyle, Make, Git, GitHub, Code Climate_

 ## How to install
 In the console, type the command